davidhme/edd-drip/readme.txt

 * Fix: Bug with with `value` property in custom event `payment processed` not being integer.
 Drip requires this property to be an integer for some reason or the event will not be processed.

+* Update: Added support for free downloads when edd bypass modal is turned on.
+When bypass modal is on the cart items are empty so subscriber was not being added.

+* Update: Added price_id property to 'Made a Purchase' event

 * Update: Tested with WordPress 4.9

 = 1.4.1 -